Apache Warpath Invitational Concept of Operations

 MISSION:

-This event will be a ruck and gun challenge where participants will use GPS and compass skills to find their way to an overnight bivouac site.
-Small groups will set out together, navigating through unflagged desert terrain to a common campsite while completing shooting stages along the route.
+This event will be a ruck/ride and gun challenge where participants will use GPS and compass skills to find their way to an overnight bivouac site.
+Small groups on foot or dirt bike will set out together, navigating through unflagged desert terrain to a common campsite while completing shooting stages along the route.

 DATE AND TIME: